ansys/grantami-bomanalytics/doc/source/api/bom_builder/builders.rst

 Record reference builder
 ------------------------

-Many types of entity are referenced within a Granta MI database, these references can use several different ways of identifying the target object.
+Many types of entity are referenced within a Granta MI database.
+These references can use several different ways of identifying the target object.
 The RecordReferenceBuilder helps to ensure that a reference contains the required information and to reduce the risk of ambiguous references being provided.